ZaneXu2024/Zane.github.io/_pages/cv.md

   - If a firm wishes to attract 1 percent of its local competitors' current employment, it would need to increase its wage premium by 0.5106 percent.
 Meanwhile, if a market desires to attract 1 percent of its local competitors' current employment, it would have to raise its wage premium by 1.1993 percent, indicating that labor mobility across markets requires higher wage compensation.

-* Training for Hukou: Evidence from China [Pdf](https://lishuanghuang.github.io/assets/training for hukou.pdf) This paper exploits a unique feature of migrants training to get a hukou(household registration in urban city).
-Based on the China Labor-Force Dynamics Survey(CLDS), the participation rate in training has significantly increased after the hukou reform.
-The higher the hukou requirements, the larger the participation rate of migrants, with training funds more likely to be self-financed.This phenomenon is attributed to getting bonus points related to the hukou system through training.
-Besides, migrants with less than a bachelor's degree or less than 40 years old are more likely to train.
-Training for hukou can improve individual income.
-However, the income increment for migrants is 62.08\% less than the natives, coupled with a low skill mismatch.
-Despite these skill mismatches and less favorable spillover effects, training facilitates the social integration of migrants into their cities of residence.
-Our paper highlights the misallocation caused by the Chinese-style training motivation and has general implications for other countries.
+* Training for Hukou: Evidence from China [Pdf](https://lishuanghuang.github.io/assets/training for hukou.pdf)
+  - Based on the hukou reform of China, we exploit a unique feature of migrants training to get a hukou(household registration in an urban city), and highlight the misallocation caused by the Chinese-style training motivation.

 Skills
 ======